A Trustworthiness Score to Evaluate DNN Predictions

 \subsubsection{\@startsection{subsubsection}{3}{\z@} {-18\p@ \@plus -4\p@ \@minus -4\p@} {4\p@ \@plus 2\p@ \@minus 2\p@} {\normalfont \bfseries\boldmath \rightskip=\z@ \@plus 8em\pretolerance=10000 }}

 \makeatother

-\textbf{\textit{Abstract}--Due to black box nature of Convolutional neural networks (CNNs), the continuous validation of CNN classifiers' during operation is infeasible.
-As a result this makes it difficult for developers or regulators to gain confidence in the deployment of autonomous systems employing CNNs.
-We introduce the trustworthiness in classification score (TCS), a metric to assist with overcoming this challenge.
-The metric quantifies the trustworthiness in a prediction by checking for the existence of certain features in the predictions made by the CNN.
-A case study on persons detection is used to to demonstrate our method and the usage of TCS.}
+\textbf{\textit{Abstract}--Due to the black box nature of deep neural networks (DNN), the continuous validation of DNN during operation is challenging with the absence of a human monitor.
+As a result this makes it difficult for developers and regulators to gain confidence in the deployment of autonomous systems employing DNN.
+It is critical for safety during operation to know when DNN's predictions are trustworthy or suspicious.
+With the absence of a human monitor, the basic approach is to use the model's output confidence score to assess if predictions are trustworthy or suspicious.
+However, the model's confidence score is a result of computations coming from a black box, therefore lacks transparency and makes it challenging to automatedly credit trustworthiness to predictions.
+We introduce the \textit{trustworthiness score} (TS), a simple metric that provides a more transparent and effective way of providing confidence in DNN predictions compared to model's confidence score.
+The metric quantifies the trustworthiness in a prediction by checking for the existence of certain features in the predictions made by the DNN.
+We also use the underlying idea of the TS metric, to provide a \textit{suspiciousness score} (SS) in the overall input frame to help in the detection of suspicious frames where false negatives exist.
+We conduct a case study using YOLOv5 on persons detection to demonstrate our method and usage of TS and SS.
+The case study shows that using our method consistently improves the precision of predictions compared to relying on model confidence score alone, for both 1) approving of trustworthy predictions ($\sim 20\%$ improvement) and 2) detecting suspicious frames ($\sim 5\%$ improvement). }